tango-controls/rfc/2/README.md

 * If not implemented explicitly by the Device Server, State Attribute *read value* SHALL be set to `UNKNOWN`.
   It is RECOMMENDED to override this behaviour by an adequate implementation of the Device Server.

-* If at a given time the Device State is ON and at least one of Device Attribute has the *quality* set to ALARM, the Device State *read value* SHALL be set to ALARM.
+* If at a given time the Device State is ON and at least one of Device Attributes has the *quality* set to ALARM, the Device State *read value* SHALL be set to ALARM.
 However, this behaviour MAY be overridden by user code in a Device Server implementation.